carnager/clerk/README.md

 This is the multi_keys branch of clerk.
 This branch might replace regular clerk soon.
 The only difference is that it's possible to trigger different actions, depending on pressed key.
+This branch only works with rofi. dmenu is not supported.

 An image says more than 100 words:
 ![multi_keys branch]